With Instructables you can share what you make with the world, and tap into an ever-growing community of creative experts.

 You will then construct a times table for each digit.
-Multiply the stick's number -- the number at the top -- by the number on the guide stick to the ...
+Multiply the stick's number -- the number at the top -- by the number on the guide stick ...

 Napier's rods were a refinement of the Arab lattice method imported to Europe by Fibonacci.
-Add the place values in each parallelogram, carrying when ...
+Add the place values in each parallelogram, carrying when necessary, and you have ...

 Napier's bones, without the bones.by Kiteman